lenadroid/airflow-azure/article/Airflow-Steps.md

 ![resources](images/yamls.png)

 You can clone the [GitHub repository](https://github.com/lenadroid/airflow-azure) to get these files.
-Before you apply them to your own clusters, make sure to review them and read through the notes in this article, as there are quite a few values that need to be customized.
+Before you apply them to your own clusters, make sure to review them and read through the notes in this article, as there are quite a few values that might need to be customized.

+> Note: I initially got the files from the official Airflow GitHub repository [here](https://github.com/apache/airflow/tree/master/chart).
+I ran the `helm template` command to generate YAML files and deleted those that weren't relevant for this use case.
+My [GitHub repository](https://github.com/lenadroid/airflow-azure) now contains all the necessary files adjusted for this scenario, so you can skip the `helm template` step if you'd like to use & modify files under my repository.

 ### Namespace